YuanGao0317/GGValidator/README.md

 ## How to use it
 ```
-// We need to create errorable initiallizer
+// We need to create a errorable initiallizer
 init(...) throw {
 		// Normal way
     guard